rameerez/slugifiable/README.md

 `slugifiable` can generate:
 - Slugs like `"big-red-backpack"` or `"big-red-backpack-321678"`: unique, string-based slugs based on any attribute, such as `product.name`
-- Slugs like `"d4735e3a265"`: unique and random **hex string slugs**
+- Slugs like `"d4735e3a265"`: unique **hex string slugs**
-- Slugs like `321678`: unique and random **number-only slugs**
+- Slugs like `321678`: unique **number-only slugs**

 ## Why

-When building URLs, especially when building SEO-friendly URLs, we usually need to expose something to identify a record, like:
+When building URLs, especially when building SEO-friendly URLs, we usually need to expose _something_ to identify a record, like:
 ```
 https://myapp.com/products/123
 ```

-The problem is exposing internal IDs is not usually good practice.
+But exposing IDs is not usually good practice.
 It can give away how many records you have in the database, it could also be an attack vector, and it just feels off.

-It would be much better to have a random string or number instead, while still remaining unique and identifiable:
+It would be much better to have a random-like string or number instead, while still remaining unique and identifiable:
 ```
 https://myapp.com/products/321678